propan/clj-struct/README.md

 ; calculates the size of the struct corresponding to the given format (calc-size "11sii?")

-; return a byte buffer containing the values packed according to the given format (def bytes-buf (pack "11sii?" ["some string" -28 499 false]))
+; returns a byte buffer containing the values packed according to the given format (def bytes-buf (pack "11sii?" ["some string" -28 499 false]))

 ; returns a sequence of unpacked values